-Our Lean Manufacturing Training Course is designed to help you apply the 5 Lean Manufacturing Principles in your operations functions.
+Our Lean Manufacturing Training Courses are designed to help you apply the 5 Lean Manufacturing Principles in your operations functions.
 We’ll help you to understand

 - How you can understand and deliver increased VALUE to your customers

 - How to map the many steps your products take to complete the journey through your organisation – this is known as VALUE STREAM MAPPING.

 - FLOW – the progress of your products should be seamless from step to step, with no waiting, delays or repetition.
 Using the maps we can remove the wasted activity that reduces flow.

 - PULL – probably one of the most misunderstood aspects of Lean Manufacturing.
 If you have a workstation that makes 4 items per day but it feed a work station that can only needs 2 a day – why are you running it at 4?
 Your business will have a maximum output, dictated by a bottleneck.
 We help you find these and remove them.

 - PERFECTION – how do you do improvement every day, aim for continuously improving and still get products out.